How much it costs to get over a breakup

 - In person – 14%

-The research shows that digital technology plays such a big part in relationships, that 20% of young people say that they started relationships for tactical, rather than romantic, reasons – like looking good on Instagram.
+Digital technology plays a huge part in relationships.
+According to the 2019 research, 20% of young people said they started relationships for tactical, rather than romantic, reasons – like looking good on Instagram.

 Resist any urges to look at exes’ social media profiles as it will just exacerbate any upsetting feelings.

-When in relationships, 16% of 17 – 25 year olds admit to getting annoyed if their partner likes other people's photos.
-This in itself can be damaging, and falling into the trap of feeling like this isn't any more helpful (or nice 🙁 ) after you've broken up.
+When in relationships, 16% of people aged 17–25 admitted to getting annoyed if their partner likes other people's photos.
+This in itself can be damaging, and falling into the trap of feeling like this isn't any more helpful (or nice) after you've broken up.

 So, when getting over someone, we'd suggest avoiding social media, spending time with your nearest and dearest, and trying not to spend quite as much money as the average person...